ravine13/Bots-code-challenge/README.md

    Change to the project directory:

-cd your-bot-army-react-app
+cd into "my"
-Install the required dependencies:
+Install the required dependencies(npm install):

-npm install
+cd into src
-Start the development server:
+start the the server ( npx json-server --watch db.json)

 npm start
 Open your web browser and go to http://localhost:3000 to use the app.